mirajehossain/invoice/README.md

 To run tests: `npm run test`

-     `/api/v1/*` API's are secured, to access those API, uer must have to logged using google oauth provider
+     `/api/v1/*` API's are secured, to access those API, user must have to logged using google oauth provider

 ### get users